clickityKlein/COVID-Analysis/README.md

 This project was created initially for a capstone project under the course [Expressway to Data Science: R Programming and Tidyverse Specialization](https://www.coursera.org/specializations/data-science-r-programming-tidyverse), which was taught by Jane Wall, a professor at CU Boulder at the time of completion.

+The New York Times (US COVID-19 Data)

+CSSE at John Hopkins (Global COVID-19 Data)

 [Table of Contents](#table-of-contents)